Particular/docs.particular.net/nservicebus/wcf/index.md

  - nservicebus/messaging/callbacks
 ---

-It is possible to "expose" the message send+receive action as a WCF.
+It is possible to "expose" the message send+receive action as a WCF service.
 This, in effect, allows a WCF service call to be "proxied" through to a message being sent, and then waiting for the response to return the WCF result.

 NOTE: When doing a blocking send+receive inside a WCF service acting a client in the same way as the [Callback Functionality](/nservicebus/messaging/callbacks.md).